takimul/tailus-feedus/README.md

 7. **Footer Component**:
    - Designed and added a **footer** with useful links and branding information.
    - Made the footer responsive to align seamlessly with the rest of the layout.
+8. **Cart Functionality**
+   - Implemented a context-based cart management system using React's Context API.
+   - The cart allows users to add, remove, and clear items.
+   - Data persistence is achieved via localStorage for non-logged-in users.
+   - Each item in the cart includes a quantity property, enabling users to add multiple units of the same recipe.
+   - The cart is fetched from localStorage during the initial load to ensure persistence across sessions.

 ### Non-Technical Description